 You can give your Map a marker whenever you visit some places.
 So you will get better information about the areas in your world.

-In Minecraft Java edition, you can give a marker by placing a Banner, wherever you want then, right-click the Banner.
+In the Minecraft Java Edition, you can give a marker by placing a Banner, wherever you want, then, right-click the Banner.
 You can also give Banner a name and use different colors.

-For example, you can use Yellow Banner and name it to “Village #1” and place it to the Village and open your Map.
+For example, you can use the Yellow Banner and name it “Village #1” and place it to the Village and open your Map.

 So, that’s how you can craft and use Map in Minecraft.
-I recommend you also check other posts about/related to Maps.
+For more guides like this, see Tutorials and Guides.
+Thank you for reading the article.